ryandebraalsnhu/computer-graphics-portfolio/README.md

 ## How can computer science help me in reaching my goals?

 I've been using "computer science" since I was 5 years old.
-It is an essential part of my life and not only has it provided me with a comfortable living but it has helped me to develop useful skillsets in all areas of my life.
-The ability to break down situations into logical steps and then execute them to in focused "sprints" has helped me do everything from: getting a paycheck to assembling furniture from Ikea.
+It is an essential part of my life and not only has it provided me with a comfortable lifestyle but it has helped me to develop useful skillsets in other areas of my life.
+The ability to break down situations into logical steps and then execute them in focused "sprints" has helped me do everything from: getting a paycheck to assembling furniture from Ikea.

 ## How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?